 Relatives of People with Type 1 Diabetes:

-Relatives of people with type 1 diabetes can undergo a fast and easy TrialNet screening test at the Berrie Center or have the blood test done at a doctor’s office or laboratory close to their home, if coming to the Berrie Center is not convenient.
+Screening is free, quick and easy at the Berrie Center or have the blood test done at a doctor’s office or laboratory close to home, if coming to the Berrie Center is not convenient.

 To arrange a TrialNet Pathways to Prevention screening, contact the Berrie Center: